innovationOUtside/tm129-robotics2020/content/04_Robot_Lab/Section_00_02.md

 ```

-## A Simple Edge Follower Using a Single Sensor
+## A simple edge follower using a single sensor

-In the line follower programme we used *two* light sensors to detect when the robot started to veer off the line, either to the left, or to the right.
+In the line follower program we used *two* light sensors to detect when the robot started to veer off the line, either to the left, or to the right.

 But what happens if the line is much wider than the maximum separation of the two sensors?